 Children are so used to technology now that a friend’s 13-month-old daughter was looking at a framed picture and was “swiping” the picture with their finger.
 She clearly thought it was a tablet!
 What does this say about future generations growing up?
 The 21st century is throwing up a lot of common addictions that weren’t so common a few years ago.

 If you take a train journey, you will see about 75% of people staring down at their phones, passing the time.
-And does this mean that we are just becoming a bit more antisocial and opting to communicate through our phones instead of engaging with people?
+Does this mean that we are just becoming a bit more antisocial and opting to communicate through our phones instead of engaging with people?
 The health risks of using phones are being researched, but here is what we know so far.

 The blue light from our phone is not good for us.
 In fact, if we use our phones up to two hours before bedtime it interrupts our bodies’ ability to make melatonin, which is a hormone that promotes healthy sleep.

 This doesn’t just mean you should ban your phones from the bedroom, TV should also be banned.
 The best thing for you to get the best sleep is to ban ALL technology from your bedroom and invest in some blackout curtains.
 Any light can be a switch in your brain.
-So for you to truly switch off, leave the phones outside the bedroom, and if you need to use your phone or tablet in the run-up to bedtime, put a screen filter on it.
+So for you to truly switch off, leave the phones outside the bedroom.
+If you need to use your phone or tablet in the run-up to bedtime, put a screen filter on it.
 F.Lux is free and can be downloaded from any computer, and there are many screen filter apps too.

-In fact, it rarely helps because the change is so drastic that your body is craving all these bad things that you loved so much and your body is unable to cope with this change that, unless you have the willpower of a Navy SEAL, you end up reaching for the coke cans.
+In fact, it rarely helps because the change is so drastic that your body is craving all these bad things that you loved so much.
+And your body is unable to cope with this change that, unless you have the willpower of a Navy SEAL.
+So you end up reaching for the coke cans.
 This is why most New Year’s resolutions don’t last very long.